foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/orsimer-nightblade.md

 ### Conjuration

-The combination of your smithing training in the stronghold and your curiosity with magic has led you to conjured weaponry.
+The combination of your smithing training in the stronghold and your curiosity with magic has led you to conjured weapons.
 With your perks these weapons will be viable throughout the game and keep your status bars topped off.

 * **Bound Dagger (Novice):** *Summons a Bound Dagger for 120 seconds.*
   This will be your go-to melee weapon later in the game when you have ranks of *Assassin's Blade*.